ADHD Coaching: A Complete Guide to Avoiding Bad Eggs

 Finding a coach with ADHD certification can be crucial when it comes to your success.
 Certifications from recognized bodies, like the International Coach Federation (ICF), Professional Association of ADHD Coaches (PAAC) or the ADD Coach Academy (ADDCA) ensure that coaches have undergone rigorous training and adhere to a professional standard, providing assurance of their expertise in ADHD-specific strategies and interventions.

-With all this speak of coaching, what accreditations are worth entertaining?
-Which accreditations are worth their salt?
+With all this speak of coaching, what accreditations / certifications are worth entertaining?
+Which cretifications are worth their salt?
+Or wait, there are no accreditations, they are a scam – only certifications exist because they are given by third party provider.

 ADDCA: ADD Coach Academy